-- Publish a newsletter for all existing customers and mail them out quarterly. - Work out four special offers for the year and promote them to all your customers. - Set up online shopping and expand your website. - Design a direct mail campaign promoting your website to all customers and prospects. - Get mailing lists (of target markets), do a series of 12 postcard mailings, follow up on and close all leads.
+- Publish a newsletter for all existing customers and mail them out quarterly. - Work out four special offers for the year and promote them to all your customers. - Set up an e-commerce site and expand your website. - Design a direct mail campaign promoting your website to all customers and prospects. - Get mailing lists (of target markets), do a series of 12 postcard mailings, follow up and close all leads.